In employment terms what is meant by the words "Child" and "Young Person"?

 Are there specific regulations regarding participation of a child in a stage production, film or advertisement ?

 Yes.
-In order for a child to take part in work of a cultural, sporting, artistic or advertising nature, special permission must be obtained by way of a licence issued on behalf of the Minister for Business, Enterprise and Innovation.
+In order for a child to take part in work of a cultural, sporting, artistic or advertising nature, special permission must be obtained by way of a licence issued on behalf of the Minister for Enterprise, Trade and Employment.

 Please use the link below to access full information and the required application forms.